Prahran: History

 In 1837 George Langhorne named the area Pur-ra-ran, which was thought to be a compound of two Aboriginal words, meaning "land partially surrounded by water".
 The word has more recently been identified as a transcription of "Birrarung", the name for the Yarra River or a specific point of it.
 When Langhorne informed the Surveyor-General Robert Hoddle of the name, it was written as "Prahran".

 Prahran Post Office opened on 1 April 1853.

 Describing Prahran, as it was in the mid 1850s, F. R. Chapman remembered:

 In the very early times Chapel-street had many vacant spaces.
 On the west side, about the middle, a man could be seen ploughing his farm... and on the same side was a small brick church, or more probably a school-room used as a church, which was known as Mr Gregory's.

-Chapel Street scene c1915.
-The large building second from the right between Read's Store and the Love & Lewis building was the Charles Moore and Co. department store (built 1903-1906 prior to the construction of Read's Emporium) which was demolished in the 1960s to make way for single storey carpark.
+Chapel Street scene c.
+1915.
+The large building second from the right between Read's Store and the Love & Lewis building was the Charles Moore and Co. department store (built 1903–1906 prior to the construction of Read's Emporium) which was demolished in the 1960s to make way for single storey carpark.

 The Prahran Brotherhood (1910–1919) was a men-only pressure group aiming at raising the status of the district.
 Ostensibly non-sectarian but closely associated with the Congregational Church, it opposed gambling, wine bars opening on Sundays, and preference to unionists.